 Super Smash Bros.
 Melee – Super Smash Bros.
 Melee received critical acclaim, as well as several awards and acknowledgements from various publications.
 It achieved strong sales upon its release, becoming the GameCube’s best-selling title with over seven million copies sold by 2008.
-Following the popularity of its multiplayer gameplay, Melee has been featured in many competitive gaming tournaments, and is one of the most popular competitive fighting games.
+Following the popularity of its multiplayer gameplay, Melee has been featured in many gaming tournaments, and is one of the most popular fighting games.

 Fortnite – Created by Epic games, Fortnite became a resounding success, drawing in more than 125 million players in less than a year and earning hundreds of millions of dollars per month, and since has become a cultural phenomenon.
 In 2017, the game was nominated for “Best Co-op Game” by PC Gamer, and for “Best Spectator Game” by IGN.
 In 2018, the game won the award for Best Ongoing Game by PC Gamer.